Lupus/rust-staticlib-gen/README.md

   your opam package defines a local crate.
 - `--output FILENAME`: Specify the output filename for the generated `dune` file.

-**--local-crate-path**: this option is required when your opam package actually implements bindings to some Rust library, and you have `x-rust-stubs-crate` metadata field set right in your opam file.
-This path should be a relative path from the directory where `rust-staticlib-gen` is called to the directory, containing `Cargo.toml` of your crate, configured in `x-rust-stubs-crate`.
-This is required to emit proper path dependency in generated `Cargo.toml` to your local crate.
-You would need to configure Cargo workspace at the root of your project and include both your local crate and generated staticlib crate as workspace members.
+**--local-crate-path**: This option is required when your opam package actually implements bindings to some Rust library, and you have the `x-rust-stubs-crate` metadata field set right in your opam file.
+This path should be a relative path from the directory where `rust-staticlib-gen` is called to the directory containing the `Cargo.toml` of your crate, configured in `x-rust-stubs-crate`.
+This is required to emit a proper path dependency in the generated `Cargo.toml` to your local crate.
+You would need to configure a Cargo workspace at the root of your project and include both your local crate and the generated staticlib crate as workspace members.

 ## How It Works